fetchai/fetchd/docs/docs/validators/setup.md

 ** Note **

-Validators obligations continue until the end of the aeon (which is typically 100 blocks or ~8 minutes depending on the configuration).
-It is therefore important that after a validator unbonds there stakes they must leave there node up and running for 2 complete aeons before switching off.
-Failure to do so is treated as malicious behaviour and will result it stake being slashed.
+Validators' obligations continue until the end of the aeon (which is typically 100 blocks or ~8 minutes depending on the configuration).
+It is therefore important that after a validator unbonds their stake they must leave their node up and running for 2 complete aeons before switching off.
+Failure to do so is treated as malicious behaviour and will result in stake being slashed.